mcknightlabs/rtmup/_posts/tech-design/2018-06-30-land-design-job.md

 Over the past few years, I have reviewed several thousand graphic designer and product designer job applications.
 I have interviewed dozens of candidates and hired ten.

 All of the designers who landed an interview and were hired took specific actions that made them stand out from their peers.
-This post details five steps you can take to gain a similar competitive advantage.
+This post details five ways you can gain a similar competitive advantage.

 ### Step I: Optimize your portfolio.